 Describe how financial management and compliance have been accounted for.
-For partnerships, describe how communication and responsibilities will be maintained, and what qualifications are needed.
+For partnerships, describe how communication and responsibilities will be maintained, what qualifications are needed and how partnerships will be maintained.

 Plan for Oversight of Federal Award Funds and Activities

 Grantees are required to ensure proper oversight in accordance with 45 CFR Part 75 Subpart D. These regulations set forth the following standards for effective oversight: